arpit2408/FASIDS_proto/README.md

 ## Features and Usage

-Mark to be treated area on map, put land usuage, memo, and fire ant mound denstiy to it, and save it to your profile.
+Mark to-be-treated area on map, put land usuage, memo, and fire ant mound denstiy to it, and save it to your profile.
 ![save treatment area][polygon]

 ##### Start Drawing